suncoast-devs/handbook/lessons/misc-quick-reference/cs-string.md

 ### StartsWith

-We can also check if a string starts with a certain substring by using StartsWith method.
+We can also check if a string starts with a certain substring by using the StartsWith method.

 ```csharp